hstatsep-js/sep11-freedom-project/tool/learning-log.md

 2/3/24

-*   I know how to confidentally create buttons that will play noise every time it's clicked
+*   I know how to confidentially create buttons that will play noise every time it's clicked
 * in order to create muliple buttons, quickly, I have to create an array, and push my sounds into that array, which I have tinkered with in index.html

 ```js